docker-flow/docker-flow-proxy/docs/swarm-mode-auto.md

 ## Rewriting Paths

 In some cases, you might want to rewrite the path of the incoming request before forwarding it to the destination service.
-We can do that using request parameters `reqPathSearch` and `reqPathReplace`.
+We can do that using request parameter `reqPathSearchReplace`.

 As an example, we'll create the `go-demo` service that will be configured in the proxy to accept requests with the path starting with `/something`.
-Since the `go-demo` service allows only requests that start with `/demo`, we'll use `reqPathSearch` and `reqPathReplace` to rewrite the path.
+Since the `go-demo` service allows only requests that start with `/demo`, we'll use `reqPathSearchReplace` to rewrite the path.

 The command is as follows.